Ecological Reconstruction

 BIOS has proposed the creation of a dedicated planning unit as part of the national research, innovation and industrial policy system.
 The knowledge base it would provide would not only allow well-informed decisions to be taken, but would also enable a high quality public and scientific debate.
 Assessments of policy ideas and decisions, and of the direction the economy and society are taking, should be grounded in a multidisciplinary scientific understanding.

 We presented the idea of science-driven planning in a concise way in a BIOS concept paper (in Finnish) and more broadly in a scientific article entitled “Science-driven planning for the industrial sustainability transition” (article in Finnish).
 In November-December 2023, we piloted science-driven planning at the Ateneum Art Museum, where we invited Finland’s top experts for two days to create a state-of-the-art situational awareness of industrial renewal in Finland.
+In September 2024, we published a 12 min documentary video presenting the idea of science-driven planning, available on Vimeo (with English subtitles).

 Basic questions of societal metabolism